nipreps/sdcflows/docs/methods.rst

 Unwarping the distorted data
 ----------------------------
-:py:mod:`sdcflows.apply` contains workflows to project fieldmaps represented by B-Spline basis into the space of the target :abbr:`EPI (echo-planar imaging)` data.
+:py:mod:`sdcflows.workflows.apply` contains workflows to project fieldmaps represented by B-Spline basis into the space of the target :abbr:`EPI (echo-planar imaging)` data.

 Discovering fieldmaps in a BIDS dataset